20+ Insider Small Balcony Garden Ideas to Make You Look Like a Pro

 A Tribal Outdoor Balcony Adorned With Vibrant, Bohemian-Style Mandala on One of the Walls

 The beautiful circular designs of mandala art have become a worldwide trend!
+So, if you are an artist, you can simply sketch a circular graph with ethnic designs on your balcony walls.

 If you are not an artist, hire a mandala artist or purchase some of our mandala and lippan frames to decorate your home.
 You can also add Indian-style seating, rugs and plants to give your home a cultural setting.